wendlers/mpfshell/README.md

 General:

 * ESP8266 or WiPy board running latest [Micropython](https://github.com/micropython/micropython)
-* For the WiPy, please note, that you need to enable REPL on UART as described [here](http://micropython.org/resources/docs/en/latest/wipy/wipy/tutorial/repl.html)
+* For the WiPy, please note, that you need to enable REPL on UART if you intend to connect via serial line to the WiPy (see [here](http://micropython.org/resources/docs/en/latest/wipy/wipy/tutorial/repl.html))

 For the shell: